When ending a marriage, most people immediately think of divorce. It’s not the only way, however. Annulment is another potential option.

 What Is An Annulment?

-An annulment is where a judge determines that a marriage is invalid for reasons that existed at the start of the marriage.
+An annulment is where a judge determines that a union is invalid for reasons that existed at the start of the marriage.
 If an annulment is granted, the marriage is found to have never have existed and it will be as though the marriage never happened.

 When Can You Annul A Marriage in California?